hyperledger/fabric/docs/source/upgrade_to_one_point_one.rst

 It is not required, but it is recommended that the Kafka cluster be upgraded and kept up to date along with the rest of Fabric.
-Newer versions of Kafka support older protocol versions, so you may upgrade Kafka before or after the result of Fabric.
+Newer versions of Kafka support older protocol versions, so you may upgrade Kafka before or after the rest of Fabric.

 If your Kafka cluster is older than Kafka v0.11.0, this upgrade is especially recommended as it hardens replication in order to better handle crash faults which can exhibit problems such as seen in FAB-7330.

-No configuration changes to the orderer are required when the Kafka brokers are upgraded to a newer version.
-Refer to the official Apache Kafka documentation on upgrading Kafka from previous versions on how to upgrade the Kafka brokers.
+Refer to the official Apache Kafka documentation on `upgrading Kafka from previous versions
+<https://kafka.apache.org/documentation/#upgrade>`_ to upgrade the Kafka cluster brokers.

-Please note that the Kafka cluster might experience a negative performance impact if the value of Kafka.Version in the orderer.yaml is older than the Kafka broker version.
+Please note that the Kafka cluster might experience a negative performance impact if the orderer is configured to use a Kafka protocol version that is older than the Kafka broker version.
+The Kafka protocol version is set using either the ``Kafka.Version`` key in the ``orderer.yaml`` file or via the ``ORDERER_KAFKA_VERSION`` environment variable in a Docker deployment.
+Hyperledger Fabric v1.0 provided sample Kafka docker images containing Kafka version ``0.9.0.1``.
+Hyperledger Fabric v1.1 provides sample Kafka docker images containing Kafka version ``0.10.2.1``.

 Upgrading CouchDB
 -----------------